 But step back for a moment, and isn’t that what they always do?
 Law & Crime sensationalizes headlines and doesn’t report from a trauma-informed standpoint.

-Watching Lauren speak for nine straight hours about her stalker hit me harder than I expected.
-There are multiple women who come from the opposite side of the power dynamic; they aren’t large-scale creators with a big audience, known enough to draw headlines, or have hundreds of thousands of people coming to their defense.
+Watching Lauren speak for nine straight hours about her stalker hit me harder than I expected, because I’ve been in a similar storm.
+But my experience came from the opposite side of the power dynamic.
+I wasn’t a large-scale creator with a big audience.
+I wasn’t public enough to draw headlines or have hundreds of thousands of people come to my defense.

-Individuals with allegedly more influence, more reach, and frankly, more time on their hands decide someone is worth harassing.
+Someone with allegedly more influence, more reach, and frankly, more time on their hands decided I was worth harassing.
 They spread lies.
 They fabricated stories.
-They contact people one may work with, attempting to sabotage professional relationships and poison reputations.
-They may even target one’s children.
-They often turn their platform and audience into a weapon.
+They contacted people I worked with, trying to sabotage professional relationships and poison reputations.
+They even targeted my children.
+They turned their platform and audience into a weapon.

-But the people who actually matter, the ones who know you and value your work, will see through it.
-Journalists may be so included to report on their truth of the situation – at length, much to some people’s annoyance.
+Because the people who actually mattered, the ones who knew me and valued my work, saw through it.
+I also started reporting on the truth of the situation, at length, much to some people’s annoyance.
 But when the police are slow to act, sometimes the best thing you can do as a journalist, for your peace of mind, for your heart, is write.
-People will often recognize the behavior for what it is: the product of someone deeply unwell, seeking control they could never truly have, cycling through a rolodex of victims for “clicks” and “views.”
+People recognized the behavior for what it was: the product of someone deeply unwell, seeking control they could never truly have, cycling through a rolodex of victims for clicks and views.

 The Power Imbalance: When “Punching Down” Becomes Abuse